chkrishnadheeraj/CheckList/README.md

 # CheckList
-A basic To Do app developed with HTML,Materialise CSS and JavaScript.
+A basic To Do app developed with HTML,Materialize CSS and JavaScript.
 Functionalities available
 * Add Tasks
 * Delete Tasks